teo-tsirpanis/Farkle/docs/docs/choosing-a-parser.md

 ### C# support

-While all three libraries support parsing text from C# with a grammar written in F#, Farkle is the only of them [to fluently support C# for creating grammars](csharp.md).
+While all three libraries support parsing text from C# with a grammar written in F#, Farkle is the only of them to natively support C#.

 It is impossible to generate C# code from FsLexYacc without substantially modifying the tool and it almost certainly is not a feature worth implementing, given the tool's exclusive focus on F#.